connectomicslab/connectomemapper3/paper/paper.md

 All segmented structures are combined at the end of process to create the final parcellation nifti image at each scale along with the corresponding label index color mapping file in accordance with the BIDS Derivatives specifications.

-The different segmentation and parcellation outputs of the anatomical pipeline are then taken as inputs of the diffusion and fMRI pipeline
+The different segmentation and parcellation outputs of the anatomical pipeline are then taken as inputs of the diffusion and fMRI pipelines that estimate the structural and functional connectomes from raw dMRI and rfMRI data and the pairs of sub-cortical and cortical areas previously segmented.

 \textbf{A graphical user interface reflecting the workflow structure.}
 CMP3 takes advantage of the Traits/TraitsUI framework